Goose Van Schaick: Career

-On June 28, 1775 he was commissioned as colonel of the 2nd New York Regiment.
+On June 28, 1775 he was commissioned as colonel of the 2nd New York Regiment of the Continental Army.
 On March 8, 1776 he was made colonel of the 1st New York Regiment.
 On July 6, 1777, he was wounded at the Siege of Fort Ticonderoga.
 He served under Gen. William Alexander at the Battle of Monmouth.

+In April 1779, Van Schaick, at the head of a 558-strong force of American troops, set out from Fort Stanwix on an expedition against the British-allied Onondaga people, who had been attacking American settlements and military personnel.
+Van Schaick's troops attacked and captured the settlement of Onondaga together with large quantities of provisions, stores and cattle; they also took 34 people prisoner.
+Without losing a single man, they killed 12 Native Americans.

+Despite Van Schaick's superior James Clinton ordering him to prevent his soldiers from assaulting any Onondaga women (noting that "Bad as the savages are, they never violate the chastity of any women"), the Americans committed numerous atrocities during the expedition.
+American soldiers "killed babies and raped women", and an Onondaga chief recounted to the British in 1782 how the Americans "put to death all the Women and Children, excepting some of the Young Women, whom they carried away for the use of their Soldiers & were afterwards put to death in a more shameful manner".

-He is most famous for his April 1779 expedition against the Onondaga Indians, starting from Fort Stanwix.
-His force of 558 troops attacked and burned their principal settlement together with provisions and stores, killed their cattle, and took 32 prisoners without a loss of a single man.
-On May 10, 1779, an act of the Continental Congress: "Resolved, that the thanks of Congress be presented to Colonel Van Schaick and the officers and soldiers under his command, for their activity and good conduct in the late expedition against the Onondagas".
-At the time, the expedition was considered to be more effectual than the soon-following Sullivan Expedition.
+Afterwards, George Washington praised Van Schaick's conduct during the expedition which he claimed had brought "the highest honor" to him and his men.
+On May 10, 1779, an act of the Continental Congress stated that "Resolved, that the thanks of Congress be presented to Colonel Van Schaick and the officers and soldiers under his command, for their activity and good conduct in the late expedition against the Onondagas".
+At the time, the expedition was considered to be more effectual than the subsequent Sullivan Expedition.

 He was appointed brevet brigadier general on October 10, 1783, and he served until November 1783.